Adding cache to the configuration script

 memory-side and CPU-side bus, respectively.

-def connectCPUSideBus(self, bus): self.cpu_side = bus.master def connectMemSideBus(self, bus): self.mem_side = bus.slave
+def connectCPUSideBus(self, bus): self.cpu_side = bus.mem_side_ports def connectMemSideBus(self, bus): self.mem_side = bus.cpu_side_ports

 The full file can be found in the gem5 source at

 Now, let’s add the caches we just created to the configuration script we created in the last chapter.